 In 1991, General Assembly doubled the excise tax on real estate transfers from $1 to $2 per $1,000 valuation to cover a budget shortfall.
 The additional revenue was allocated to the state of North Carolina.
 Beginning in 1996, 75 percent of the new revenue was dedicated to PARTF.

 The Parks and Recreation Authority was established to distribute the revenues that would begin to flow in 1996.
-The Authority originally had 9 members that were appointed by the governor, the Senate president pro tem and the House speaker (the board currently has 15 members).
+The board consists of nine members appointed by the governor, the Senate president pro tem and the House speaker.

-The money from the Parks and Recreation Trust be allocated as follows:
+The money from the Parks and Recreation Trust is to be allocated as follows:

 1996 - 1997 Parks and Recreation Authority and Dedicated Funding source begins